nivasbasker/Pulse_Play/readme.md

 # Pulse Play : Native Android Music Player

-Pulse Play is an innovative Native Android Music Player App meticulously crafted using Kotlin, Jetpack Compose, and the powerful MediaPlayer API.
-The application stands out with its elegant design and seamless user experience
+Pulse Play is an innovative Native Android Music Player App built using Kotlin, Jetpack Compose, and the MediaPlayer API at its core.
+<br/>Additional libs : Glide, Volley, Room

 ### Composable

 The app's user interface is entirely built on Jetpack Compose and Material3 UI, showcasing a commitment to the latest and most efficient UI development practices.
-All composable functions, responsible for rendering different elements of the app, can be explored in the UI folder.
+All composable functions, responsible for rendering different elements of the app, can be explored in the [UI folder](https://github.com/nivasbasker/Pulse_Play/tree/master/app/src/main/java/com/zio/pulseplay/ui).
 The design of these composable functions is thoughtfully structured, promoting code re-usability and maintainability. uses intuitive gesture controls for navigation and incorporates haptic feedback for player controls.